intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/chart.md

 - Enable/Disable chart legend

-To open a dropdown with chart settings click an icon in the top right corner of chart:
+To open a dropdown with chart settings click the icon in the top right corner of chart:

 ![Chart settings icon](chart/images/chart_settings.png)